 “a sound was heard in Ramah.”
 Most translations read, “a voice was heard.”
 However, the Greek word phone (#5456 φωνή) can be used to mean just a sound (e.g., John 3:8; 1 Cor.
 14:7; Rev. 8:5; 8:13 [“blasts”]).
 Though the sound would have been coming from a human voice, it would have been the sound of sobbing.

 “sobbing.”
 Traditionally, this has been translated “weeping.”
-But we do not feel that “weeping” best captures the sense of the Greek word klauthmos (#2805 κλαυθμός).
+But it does not seem that “weeping” best captures the sense of the Greek word klauthmos (#2805 κλαυθμός).
 In English, weeping conjures up pictures of a weak and quiet, teary sadness.
-Klauthmos is more of a loud crying with obvious physical manifestations: “not merely with tears, but with every outward expression of grief” (Bullinger, Critical Lexicon, p.
-862).
-Hence, we have rendered the word here “sobbing,” which gives a better sense of physical wailing than does the term “weeping;” after all, these mother’s babies had just been murdered.
-This is the noun form of the verb klaio (#2799 κλαίω) translated as “crying” in this verse.
+Klauthmos is more of a loud crying with obvious physical manifestations: “not merely with tears, but with every outward expression of grief.”a Hence, we have rendered the word here “sobbing,” which gives a better sense of physical wailing than does the term “weeping;” after all, these mothers’ babies had just been murdered.
+This is the noun form of the verb klaio (#2799 κλαίω) translated as “crying” in the second sentence in this verse.

 “crying.”
 The Greek verb is klaiō (#2799 κλαίω).
 We have translated it as “crying” rather than “weeping.”
 Klaiō is the verb form of klauthmos; see commentary on “sobbing” in this verse.